How to see the world’s big cats

 Also in Tanzania, the caracal is a spectacular predator to see on the hunt.
 Leaping high into the air in pursuit of birds or racing over flatland after smaller mammals, it’s a sight that sets the heart racing.
 Their face is full or personality, with golden-tinted eyes and dark feather-like tufts protruding from the tips of their ears.
 These cats tend to be nocturnal hunters and are best seen on night drives, however one of our travel specialists was lucky enough to see one in daylight when exploring the Ngorongoro Crater in the north of the country.

 Another little-known feline predator is the serval, which are widely distributed throughout the south of Africa.
 Kruger National Park in South Africa is home to these secretive and adaptable cats.
 While Big Cats looks at the many ways the serval has adapted to the changing industrial regions, nothing beats seeing them in a wild setting.
-Plus, Kruger is a luxury hotspot home to no less than five A&K Favourite hotels.
+Plus, Kruger is a luxury hotspot home to some of A&K’s finest hotels.
 Serval are active at all hours of the day, and can be seen leaping after birds, rodents, frogs and insects – an incredibly elegant sight.

 The Canada Lynx is another rare but worthwhile sight.
 The silver-grey hue of the coat gives them the perfect ambush on any prey, which it’s able to track with incredible skill, and some have even been seen which are a shade of blue.
 Take The Great Ice Bear Adventure itinerary to get to Canada’s most northerly reaches, where you’re most likely to find them.
 You can take a few days out from your search for polar bear to try tracking them down.